 Right now before you start seeing your doctor every week is the time to start finishing the nursery.
 Painting, setting up the crib.
 Whatever you need to do.

-If you are going to be room sharing with baby make sure you have a designated space for baby to sleep in.
+If you are going to be room sharing with the baby make sure you have a designated space for the baby to sleep in.

 13. Pack Your Hospital Bag

 Make sure you pack your hospital bag and I don’t want to freak you out.
 You really don’t need everything to fit in your hospital bag.